lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 <img width="1497" alt="Screenshot 2024-04-22 at 2 03 36 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/dcd17c5b-3d94-48a2-b688-337f3e143ec5">

-# Post Remediation ESXi Vulnerability Scan
+## Post Remediation Vulnerability Scan

-During the scan, I was able to go to the ESXi server and monitor the traffic.
+Now that the patch has been applied, I wanted to run another scan to ensure that the vulnerability was indeed remediated.
+While performing the scan, I was able to go to the ESXi server and monitor the traffic.
 Here we see some anomolies and a high volume that is espected due to the scan that we are performing:

 ![Pasted image 20240422141913](https://github.com/lm3nitro/Projects/assets/55665256/15dc49b0-3439-438a-bbfb-3aa832da72e5)